silviamaggi/smd-com/_casestudies/case-study-acclimatize-me.md

 ## Storyboard

 <ol>
 <li>Jill visits the web version of the app before travelling.
-She checks the weather and all the information and advice available.</li>
+She checks the weather and all the available information and advice.</li>
 <li>She starts her trip to Chamonix.</li>
-<li>After arriving at her destination, she sets up the alerts.</li>
+<li>Upon arrival, she sets up the alerts.</li>
 <li>On a day when she wanted to ski, the weather is forecast to change dramatically for the worst.</li>
 <li>Jill can change plans in time.</li>
 <li>She makes the most of her day.</li>
 </ol>

-{% include pattern-figure.html image="/assets/images/acclimatize-me-storyboard.png" caption="Paper storyboard" width="1399" height="977" %}
+{% include pattern-figure.html image="/assets/images/acclimatize-me-storyboard.png" caption="Paper storyboard" width="1400" height="978" %}

 ## User flow